-Lymphedema / Lipedema clinic – Dr. Margarita Correa and therapists with holistic approach in a relaxing environment
+Lymphedema / Lipedema clinic – Dr. Margarita Correa and therapists with a holistic approach in a relaxing environment

 - Diagnosis and management of edemas (lipedema, lipo-lymphedema, lymphedema, venous edema, edema associated with other conditions); and other fatty tissue disorders such as Dercum’s disease, lipomatosis